nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    - Justification: This allows the command to be more inclusive of the possible roles and company names in the real world. <br></br>

 2. **Improve consistency in `find` feature**
-   - Current behaviour: The find feature currently allows special characters (e.g., ~\`!@#) to be used as keywords, despite these characters being disallowed in Company Name.
+   - Current behaviour: The find feature currently allows special characters (e.g., ~\`!@#) to be used as keywords, despite these characters being disallowed in `Company Name`.
 This inconsistency can lead to a confusing user experience, as searches with these special characters will not yield any results. <br></br>
-   - Planned enhancement: Implement validation in the find feature to restrict keywords to only valid characters that are allowed in Company Name.
+   - Planned enhancement: Implement validation in the find feature to restrict keywords to only valid characters that are allowed in `Company Name`.
 This will ensure that users can only search using characters that are present in actual company names. <br></br>
    - Justification: By enforcing consistency between allowed characters in `Company Name` and the `find` feature, we improve the user experience by preventing ineffective searches and aligning expectations for valid search terms. <br></br>

 3. **Make error message for `add` command more specific**